ComposableFi/composable/docs/docs/developer-guides/cosmwasm/walkthrough.md

 :::
 ## Running `pallet-cosmwasm` on Picasso rococo

+**We have set up a faucet on Matrix for Picasso Rococo, allowing anyone to receive PICA tokens on rococo.
+Join [here](https://matrix.to/#/#picasso-rococo-faucet:matrix.org).**
 ### Uploading the contract

 Let's say that we want to upload the `v1.0.1` release of `cw20_base`.
 We can directly use the download link from the [release page](https://github.com/CosmWasm/cw-plus/releases).